mcdonc/idracfanctl/README.rst

 dynamic fan control in that environment.
 At near-zero load, with the default settings, my fans are usually at 10% and my CPU temps hover between 50-52°C.
-At 100% load, my fans are at 50%, and my CPU temp seem to top out at between 86-90°C.  The stepping up of the fans is less smooth than the dynamic control, and the script does not control individual fan RPMs like dynamic control does;
+At 100% load, my fans are at 50%, and my CPU temp seem to top out at between 86-90°C.

-it sets all of them together to a single percentage, each of which is largely why it at least sounds more agressive than the default fan control.
+Under manual control, the stepping of the fans is less smooth than under dynamic control, and the script does not control individual fan RPMs like dynamic control does; it sets all of them together to a single percentage, each of which I suspect is why it at least sounds more aggressive than the default fan control.
+But at least it doesn't sound like a jet engine when I plug an unapproved device in.